 With summer quickly approaching, we're eagerly awaiting some seat time in our favorite droptop models, cars that allow us to take in the sunshine and the warm air afforded by the summer months – especially for those of us who reside in states with bitterly cold winters.
 And while many Autoblog team members are already happy convertible owners (fun fact: three of us own Mazda Miatas, and there's even a Saab 9-3 Viggen droptop

 Automakers just reported their most recent sales numbers, with things looking up virtually across the board.
 Despite that, and despite the fact that it's summer, sales of that quintessential warm-weather car, the convertible, are down.
 Droptops normally account for two percent of the overall car market, but that tumbled to just above one percent in 2011.
-What happened to bring down the car that was once a symbol of hedonistic driving freedom out on the open road?

 It's amazing how something you can't see, such as the air around you, can have so much of an effect on what goes on while you're driving.
 Consider the impact of that invisible air when it wraps itself around the windshield when you're driving top-down in a convertible (honestly, is there any other way?).